Indiana University

 In an enterprise redirector environment such as the BlackBerry Enterprise Server Redirector (BES) service at Indiana University, the PIN is stored centrally on the BES server, and is viewable by BES administrators and Support Center personnel with access to the Exchange Account Management tools.

 BlackBerry devices support direct PIN-to-PIN messaging.
-If you know the PIN of your recipient's BlackBerry, you can compose an email message using the PIN instead of the email address; see With a BlackBerry, how do I send PIN-to-PIN messages?
+If you know the PIN of your recipient's BlackBerry, you can compose an email message using the PIN instead of the email address.
 This can be useful for troubleshooting, as a PIN-to-PIN message bypasses the email system entirely.
 Thus, when you cannot receive email normally but can receive PIN-to-PIN email, the problem is not with the device itself, the RIM (Research in Motion) network, or the wireless provider's network.

 Note: PIN-to-PIN messages are not encrypted, and UITS does not recommend them for sending sensitive data.